Skip to main content

 }

-Specifies the method used for webhook events.
-The following schema defines the REST API for attaching a webhook for the specific service.
+Proper cleanup is essential for webhook management.
+The detach operation removes webhook registrations when triggers are deleted or modified.
+The schema below defines the REST API for detaching a webhook for the specific service.

 {